 3. Any store submission is more complicated

 This is both the pro and con of Progressive Web Application.
 Besides traffic from the mobile web, the app store is also a potential source of traffic.
-It’s better to not only allow the customers to install PWA in browsers but also in app distribution stores.
+It’s better to not only allow the customers to install PWA in browsers but also in the app distribution stores.

 Should We Use Magento 2 PWAs?